-Visibility Diagnostic
+Client Visibility

-If your business disappeared from Google Maps or the 3-Pack, customers did not stop searching.
-Google selected another business as the better match.
+When a client disappears from Google Maps or the 3-Pack, customers did not stop searching.
+Google selected a competitor as the better match.

-Your description and services do not contain the exact phrases customers type into Google.
+Client's description and services do not contain the exact phrases customers type into Google.
 Google prioritizes listings that clearly reflect search intent.

 Nearby businesses improved reviews, engagement, service coverage, or posting frequency.
 Google recalculated relevance and reassigned visibility.